How to Make a Homemade Degreaser to Conquer Kitchen Grime

-The oil kicked up by cooking can cling to surfaces throughout your kitchen, defying your everyday swipes with a sponge.
-Virtually overnight, grease can turn to stubborn grime on countertops, the stove, even your pots and pans—not to mention vertical and overhead areas like the backsplash and range hood, which often get neglected during your weekly cleaning routine.
+Defy the sticking power of grease kicked up from cooking by making your own degreaser at home.
+Cooking oil can cling to surfaces throughout a kitchen, not easily removed with those everyday swipes with a sponge.
+Virtually overnight, grease can turn to stubborn grime on counters and vertical surfaces that can get neglected during many weekly cleaning routines.

-Commercial degreasers are pricey and often include chemicals you might not want around your food-prep areas, so why not make an all-natural spray-on degreaser that harnesses the sanitizing properties of distilled white vinegar, the degreasing powers of Castile soap, and the stain-lifting strength of baking soda.
-Mix up this truly sough stuff and get your kitchen sparkling again from top to bottom.
+Commercial degreasers are pricey and often include chemicals many might not want around food-prep areas, so consider whipping up a homemade degreaser that harnesses the sanitizing properties of distilled white vinegar, the degreasing powers of castile soap, and the stain-lifting strength of baking soda.
+Mix up this truly tough stuff and get your kitchen sparkling again from top to bottom.

 STEP 2: Mix in non-acidic essential oil.

-Secure the spray head back onto the bottle, then gently shake to combine the contents.
-Apply an adhesive label to the degreaser to distinguish it from your other homemade cleaners, and store in a dry location away from pets and children.
+Secure the spray nozzle back onto the bottle, then gently shake to combine the contents.
+Apply an adhesive label to the degreaser bottle to distinguish it from your other homemade cleaners, and store in a dry location away from pets and children.

 Using the Homemade Degreaser